Stanley Ketchel: Biography

-He was born in 1886 in Grand Rapids, Michigan, to Tomasz Kiecal and Julia Kiecal (née Olbinska), whose family immigrated from the village of Sulmierzyce in Piotrków Trybunalski, Guberniya, in modern-day central Poland.
+He was born in 1886 in Grand Rapids, Michigan, to Tomasz and Julia (née Olbinska) Kiecal, whose family immigrated from the village of Sulmierzyce in Piotrków Governorate, in modern-day central Poland.

 He avoided school, instead falling in with a gang of street kids and often getting into fist fights.
 At twelve years old, he ran away from home, becoming a child hobo.
 As a teenager he lived in Butte, Montana, where he found employment first as a hotel bellhop and then as a bouncer.
 This profession obviously led to many scraps that established his reputation as the best fist fighter in town.
 Soon enough sixteen-year-old Stanley was performing in backroom boxing matches with older locals for twenty dollars a week.
 He began traveling throughout Montana, offering to take on any man brave enough to face him.
 Between 1903 and 1906, he lost just twice in thirty-nine contests and, in 1907, moved to California, where he knew most of boxing's big names and big fights waited for him.